 Overview

 City-owned land is a valuable commodity that can contribute to expanding housing inventory.
-The Housing Study recommended actions including issuing requests for proposals to develop larger parcels, and identifying smaller parcels suitable for residential purposes.
+Actions recommended in Harrisonburg's 2021 Housing Study include issuing requests for proposals to develop larger parcels, and identifying smaller parcels suitable for residential purposes.

 - Guidelines of Surplus City Property Disposition for Residential Development